-Failure to comply with anti-money laundering law enacted by the National Bank of the Republic of Kazakhstan in 2009, could adversely affect the Company's reputation and business operations
+Failure to comply with anti-money laundering law enacted by the National Bank of the Republic of Kazakhstan in 2009, could have a negative impact on the Company's reputation and business operations being suspended by the Agency for regulation and development of the financial market of the Republic of Kazakhstan.

-Starting from December 2014 microfinance organisations in Kazakhstan are subject to the anti-money laundering law.
-Although the Company, as a financial institution, is required to comply with regulations that are generally less restrictive than those applicable to banks, it is still exposed to the risk of non-compliance and the risk of registration being suspended by the Agency for regulation and development of the financial market of the Republic of Kazakhstan.
 The company has anti-money laundering strategies and procedures in place.
 However, these strategies may not prevent all possible violations of the law.
 Failure to comply with the anti-money laundering law may result in criminal and civil law sanctions and other remedies.
 Any sanctions, remedies or investigations into alleged violations of the anti-money laundering Law will undermine the Company's reputation and will have a serious adverse effect on business, financial condition, results of operations, prospects or cash flows.